core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * No-FS mode: the KUDOS execution mode that does not achieve forward secrecy (see {{no-fs-mode}}).

-* Equilibrium: KUDOS is in an idle state where no execution of KUDOS is currently ongoing.
+* Equilibrium: The situation where a peer has no execution of KUDOS currently ongoing with the other KUDOS peer for updating one of their OSCORE Security Contexts.

 # Current Methods for Rekeying OSCORE {#sec-current-methods}